Creek chubsucker: Ecology

 The creek chubsucker is a bottom feeding forager in freshwater streams.
 The adults are generally solitary, and can be found near the substrate of slowly flowing streams where they forage for food.
 Most of the prey items making up the creek chubsucker's diet include microcrustacea (Copepod, Cladocera, etc.), organic detritus, algae, diatoms, small clams, Chironomidae larvae and Diptera larvae.

 A majority of juvenile life is spent in mixed schools with other Cyprinidae in midwater areas.
-Creek chubsucker juveniles are thought to be an important forage species for game fish like the Esox and Centrarchidae, but their rapid growth rate usually ensures escape from predatory fish and assures an annual recruitment of young.
+Creek chubsucker juveniles are thought to be an important forage species for game fish like Esox and Centrarchidae, but their rapid growth rate usually ensures escape from predatory fish and assures an annual recruitment of young.

 The creek chubsucker shares habitat with and requires similar spawning sites as white suckers (Catostomus commersoni) and northern hogsuckers (Hypentelium nigracans).
 This inadvertently leads to competition of space and resources.